 In 1968, S.W.
 “Stan” Grotenhuis purchased The Casey National Bank, and his family continues to operate the bank today.
 In October 1978, the bank moved into its present quarters at 305-307 North Central Avenue.
 A Certificate of Conversion was issued on August 2, 2000, approving the conversion of The Casey National Bank to Casey State Bank.

-Today, with the area’s economic emphasis focused on manufacturing, construction and agriculture, Casey State Bank serves its customers from our main facility and branch in Casey and from locations in West Union, Toledo, Flat Rock, Lawrenceville, Biggsville, Martinsville and Robinson.
+Today, with the area’s economic emphasis focused on manufacturing, construction and agriculture, Casey State Bank serves its customers from our main facility and branch in Casey and from locations in West Union, Toledo, Flat Rock, Lawrenceville, Biggsville, Martinsville, Robinson and Marshall.
 Deeply rooted in the Clark, Crawford, Cumberland, Lawrence and Henderson county communities we serve, our goal is to bring you the great service and personal touch you have come to expect.